 Study Days provide Secondary students with in-depth ways to critically explore themes and topics over a full day.
-Specifically designed and curriculum-linked, Study Days extend classroom study and offer a platform to research and gain further inspiration through interacting with the Collection or temporary exhibitions.
-Featuring specialist guest speakers and creative practitioners, Study Days are based in the Ondaatje Wing Lecture Theatre and may also include time in the Galleries with guided exhibition viewings, resources, discussions and some practical work, and opportunities to collaborate, participate and reflect.
+Specifically designed and curriculum-linked, Study Days extend classroom study and offer a platform to research and gain further inspiration through interacting with the Collection or exhibitions.
+Study Days are based in the Ondaatje Wing Lecture Theatre and include time in the Galleries, discussion activities and some practical work.
+They may also include an exhibition viewing.

 Queen Elizabeth I

 Comprehensive and unique Study Days developing historical skills required for source investigation.
 Visiting both the National Portrait Gallery and the Tower of London, groups participate in workshops studying portraiture and architecture from your chosen period.
 National Portrait Gallery gives a lecture theatre discussion followed by the opportunity for group work in front of portraits.